Fairfax Criminal Lawyers | Virginia Defense Attorneys

 Identity Crimes.
 Most identity theft crimes are felonies regardless of the amount of harm done.
 These crimes can be hard to prove without a confession by the suspect.

-Call Nichols & Green pllc (703) 383-9222 if you have been charged with a property crime in Northern Virginia and would like a free consultation.
+Call Nichols & Green PLLC at (703) 383-9222 or contact us online if you have been charged with a property crime in Northern Virginia and would like a free consultation.